treboryatska/rain-model-validation/validation-module-reset-trade-counts/README.md

 ### Automated data input tests
 - Validation will exit if the model file path is incorrect
-- Validation will exit if it cannot find the columns "Date/time" and "trade_count_btwn_resets"
+- Validation will exit if it cannot find the columns "Date/time" and "trade_count_in_reset"
 - Check actual market data input date range.
 Warn the user when:
   -  Market data start date is > start_date_str from main.py
   -  Market data end date is < end_date_str from main.py